Web-Dev-Uni-Tutorials/basic-js-application-architectures/README.md

-# Single Page Apps
+# JavaScript Application Architectures
 This repository contains some basic examples of strategies for building JavaScript applications.

-## Passing data to another page
+## Multi-page Apps - Passing data to another page

 ### Using the query string
 The example here is *passing-data-querystring*.